microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 ## Do I need to do anything?

+Here is a simple check list:
-If your extension is making use of the (now deprecated) `workspace.rootPath` property to work on the currently opened folder, you should read on.
+* If your extension is making use of the (now deprecated) `workspace.rootPath` property to work on the currently opened folder, then you are affected.
+See the section 'Eliminating workspace.rootPath below'.

-In addition, if your extension is providing settings that can apply on a resource (= file location) level instead of being global, you should also consider adopting the new APIs.
-Resource settings are much more powerful because a user can choose to configure settings differently per workspace folder.
+* If your extension contributes settings then you should review whether some of the settings can be applied on a resource (= file location) level instead of being global.
+Resource settings are more powerful because a user can choose to configure settings differently per workspace folder.
+Similarly, if you do not contribute settings but you modify settings programmatically, then you should review that you modify the settings using the proper scope.
+See the 'Settings' section below.

-Finally, if you are leveraging the language client/server SDKs, you should also read this guide to learn which changes were done to support multi-root there.
+* If you are implementing a language server then you are affected since up to now a language server only had to handle a single folder.
+In the new multi-folder setup, a language server should be able to handle multiple folders.
+See the section 'Language Client/Language Server' below.

-## Basics
+## Eliminating `rootPath`

 The basic APIs to work with multi root workspaces are: